A topic from the subject of Synthesis in Chemistry.

 The Mole

-• The mole is the SI unit of amount and is defined as the amount of substance that contains as many elementary entities as there are atoms in 0.012 kilograms of carbon-12.
+• The mole is the SI unit of amount of substance.
+It's defined as the amount of substance that contains the same number of elementary entities (atoms, molecules, ions, etc.) as there are atoms in 12 grams of carbon-12.

 • Avogadro's number (NA) represents the number of elementary entities in one mole, approximately 6.022 x 1023.